lski/lski-request/README.md

 	// send method format
 	lski.request.send(url, type, dataToSend, optionsToOverride);

-The reponse returned is an object containing the following properties: __NB__ If option dataOnly is true then the data will be returned instead of the the following object
+The reponse returned is an object containing the following properties: __NB__ There is an option 'dataOnly' that if set to true will only the data instead of the following object

 - data: The data returned from the request as a string
-- options: The options used for the request
+- options: The options used for this sepcific request combined from the global
 - status: The status code of the request e.g. 200, 404, etc
 - statusText: The status text of the request e.g. 'Not found', 'No Content', etc
 - xhr: The original request object used to make the request